 HCD appreciates the commenter's point of view and the commenter's suggestions.
 This is an existing exception that was modified to align with the CBSC's CALGreen proposal.
 HCD believes that the EV charging exception may be applicable if the local utility cannot supply power to the chargers.
 This may apply especially in an area in which solar energy is inadequate due to topographical or climatic conditions.

-Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4.2

-Section 4.106.4.2 contains proposed mandatory regulations for EV charging and EV charging infrastructure to include EV ready parking for new multifamily, hotel and motel occupancies.
+No changes to the FET were made as a result of this comment.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Section 4.106.4.2 Section 4.106.4.2 contains proposed mandatory regulations for EV charging and EV charging infrastructure to include EV ready parking for new multifamily, hotel and motel occupancies.
+Commenter and Recommendation:

-Cesar Diaz, Senior Manager, Public Policy, Chargepoint

-Commenter recommends that HCD require 100% EV ready parking for new multifamily, hotel and motel occupancies in sections 4.106.4.2.1 and 4.106.4.2.2.
+Cesar Diaz, Senior Manager, Public Policy, Chargepoint Commenter recommends that HCD require 100% EV ready parking for new multifamily, hotel and motel occupancies in sections 4.106.4.2.1 and 4.106.4.2.2.
 Commenter further suggests that HCD propose new language which would introduce "EV Charging Performance Requirements."
+Agency Response:

 HCD appreciates the commenter's point of view and the commenter's suggestions.
-HCD has carefully considered the comments and has determined that the most prudent approach from this point forward is to allow the currently proposed code requirements and percentages to be field tested; through real world application and installation throughout the state, prior to futher increasing the percentages.
+HCD has carefully considered the comments and has determined that the most prudent approach is to allow the currently proposed code requirements and percentages to be field tested; through real world application and installation throughout the state, prior to futher increasing the percentages.
+No changes to the FET were made as a result of this comment.
+Commenter and Recommendation:

 Sven Thesen, Project Green Home Co-Founder

 Commenter suggests that HCD change the code to require a low power Level 2 receptacle for every multifamily dwelling unit that has access to parking.
 Commenter lists additional statements supporting the proposed change.

 A duplicate comment was also submitted.

+Agency Response:

 HCD appreciates the commenter's point of view and the commenter's suggestions.
 Due to the varying needs of EV users and rapidly changing nature of EV technology, including battery capacity, types and rates of charging, and to ensure adoption of EV charging requirements in building standards are appropriate, cost-effective, flexible, and equitable for the many different stakeholders affected by EV-related building codes, HCD will consider further changes related to EV charging access in future code adoption cycles.
 HCD will work to continue advancement of EV charging requirements for residential buildings in a manner that takes meaningful, incremental steps to address air quality issues, reduce greenhouse gases and meet the needs of building residents that desire to purchase, own, lease and drive EVs.

-Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Sections 4.106.4.2.1 and 4.106.4.2.2

-Section 4.106.4.2.1 identifies proposed EV charging requirements for multifamily development projects with less than 20 dwelling units and hotels and motels with less than 20 sleeping units or guest rooms.
+No changes to the FET were made as a result of this comment.
+Item 4 Chapter 4, RESIDENTIAL MANDATORY MEASURES, Sections 4.106.4.2.1 and 4.106.4.2.2 Section 4.106.4.2.1 identifies proposed EV charging requirements for multifamily development projects with less than 20 dwelling units and hotels and motels with less than 20 sleeping units or guest rooms.
 Section 4.106.4.2.2 identifies multifamily development projects with 20 or more dwelling units and hotels and motels with 20 or more sleeping units or guest rooms.
+Commenters and Recommendation:

-Timothy Burroughs, StopWaste; Alma Freeman, StopWaste

-Commenters are supportive of HCD's proposal, but encourage higher amounts of EV charging capability for multifamily and believe "at least 30% of all new parking spaces should be EV capable."
+Timothy Burroughs, StopWaste; Alma Freeman, StopWaste Commenters are supportive of HCD's proposal, but encourage higher amounts of EV charging capability for multifamily and believe "at least 30% of all new parking spaces should be EV capable."
+Agency Response: